 What is this course about?Throughout this Foundation degree you will examine a range of areas and disciplines that focus upon a comprehensive and multi-disciplinary understanding of children, families, policy and practice.
 This course offers a holistic approach to understanding early childhood, relating appropriate theory to practice.
 You will look critically at the role of play, consider differing curriculum models and examine the impact of early childhood researchers, theorists and government legislation on current practices.
 Studies in the theory of childhood development and the rights and diversity of young people are complemented by a consideration of leadership in the workplace and a range of multi-professional perspectives to the field of early years.
-The programme is studied over two years and two terms and delivered one day a week in the late afternoon/evening, with study time sub-divided into contact time and self-directed learning.
+The programme is studied over two years and delivered one day a week in the late afternoon/evening, with study time sub-divided into contact time and self-directed learning.
 The strategies for teaching and learning are designed to provide practical contexts for the analysis of contemporary issues and problems of a practical nature.
 You will also be required to complete work related tasks in all modules.
 This will provide you with the opportunity to link theoretical perspectives to your practice.
 It will also enable you to reflect on values, practices, assumptions and policies.
 Work-based activities, supported by a critical friend will help you to establish connections between practice and issues raised by the programme.

 How is it taught?Case-study activities will be used to support the above approaches as a means of establishing connections between the workplace and issues raised by the programme.
 Methods will be chosen to achieve the acquisition of relevant knowledge and understanding in order to develop an informed appreciation of practice.
 It must also be recognised that much learning will take place in the work place setting.
 The theoretical perspectives explored will enable you to reflect upon and share your experience, and relate this to current thinking.
 You will be encouraged to develop your observational skills and to question your own practice and that of others, to investigate how this is influential in the development of the ?whole child?.
 The teaching and learning experience will offer a range of opportunities to develop the skills of the reflective practitioner, a theme which is integral throughout all modules within the programme.
 Each module will vary slightly in the learning and teaching styles adopted.
 However, in general all modules will include traditional learning materials, such as hand-outs, PowerPoint presentations, OHTs and occasionally specialist visiting speakers.
 Throughout the programme you will be encouraged to reflect critically; to listen carefully to the views of others; to question values and opinions; to investigate evidence and draw upon your own informed conclusions.
 The teaching approach will often be activity based and participatory and you will be expected to take a full and responsible part.
 You will be expected to undertake work-based activities in preparation for your teaching and learning sessions within the college.
 Observations of children or work processes in the work setting may be used to inform discussion such as analysing children?s needs, involvement in the planning process or the preparation of work focused learning materials.
 Identified work based guides will provide support for you whilst undertaking such activities.